hubertlepicki/handbook/benefits/health-insurance.md

 You should never have to pay out of pocket and then be reimbursed.

+## Find a Doctor, Review Benefits, Change your PCP

+It's easy to find a doctor, review your benefits or charges, and change your PCP on BCBS website.
+[Log-in or create a BCBS account][bcbs-website].

 ## Flexible Spending Account

 We provide access to a [Flexible Spending Account][fsa-wikipedia] - which allows you to put aside up to $2,500 per year, pre-tax, which can be used to pay for eligible medical expenses.
 In past years any unused amount would be "lost" when the plan year reset.
 Starting in 2013, the IRS now allows up to $500 to rollover to the next plan year.